mautic/mautic-documentation/pages/12.Plugins/22.TagManager/docs.en.md

 ![Position of Tag Manager Menu-Button](.docs.en_images/menu_icon.png)

-You can create new Tags by hitting the New-Button
+You can create new Tags by pressing the New button

 ![Creating Tag](.docs.en_images/create_tag.png)